AlMuhannaMH/TicTacToeGame/README.md

 ## Overview

 It is a classic game for two players, X and O, that alternates to determine distances in a 3 x 3 grid.
 The player who passes three of his marks in a horizontal, vertical, or diagonal row is the winner.

 This project is to implement the game in web/mobile application using the technology, that I have been practicing on during the past two weeks to use my programming skills of the logic for the game.

+More to see what behind scene the planning and development process and problem-solving strategy. [trello](https://trello.com/b/QJPuaR9w/project-1-tictactocgame/)

 ---

 ### User Stories

+Here is the like to the game.
+[The Game](https://almuhannamh.github.io/TicTacToeGame/)

+---

+### User Stories

-- As a user, I should be able to start a new tic tac toe game
+* Two players can play new tic tac toe game.
+* Players can enter their custom names, for X and O turn.
-- As a user, I should be able to click on a square to add X first and then O, and so on
+* First player able to click on a square to add X.
+* The second player able to add O to the square after the first player finishes his/her turn.
+* A message show whose current turn.
-- As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next
+* A message show after each turn for if win or tie.
-- As a user, I should not be able to click the same square twice
+* Both players are not able to click the same square twice.
-- As a user, I should be shown a message when I win, lose or tie
-- As a user, I should not be able to continue playing once I win, lose, or tie
+* Both players are not able to continue playing once the game end up with win or tie.
+* A message shows the score for each player and if the game ends up with a tie.
-- As a user, I should be able to play the game again without refreshing the page
+* Players can play the game again without refreshing the page.

 ---